 Stockholm has an excellent public transport system, including the subway (T-Bana), buses, trams, and even boats.

 Fortunately for tourists, there are a number of passes you can purchase.
-Many times, if you purchase a hotel package, a "Stockholm Card" or "Stockholm a la Carte" card will be included with your room.
+Many times, if you purchase a hotel package, a "Stockholm Card" or "Stockholm Pass" will be included with your room.
 These cards offer use of public transit (except for the ferries to Djurgården and Skeppsholmen), as well as admission to many museums.
 The Stockholm Card may also be purchased at the tourist office, or online.
-Cost is SEK 425 for 24 hours, SEK 550 for 48 hours, and SEK 650 for 72 hours.

 The best deal for most tourists is probably still to purchase a 24 hour travelcard, which costs SEK 115 and includes the Djurgården and Skeppsholmen ferries.
-For longer stays, you can also buy tickets for 72 hours (SEK 230), 7 days (SEK 300).
+For longer stays, you can also buy tickets for 72 hours (SEK 230), 7 days (SEK 300, can only be added to an SL Access Card).
 Check the website for details if you wish to purchase a longer-duration pass.
 You can purchase these at several T-Bana stations, including T-Centrallen, as well as news stands that display the "SL" logo.

 Price (according to Lithuanian) is very high.
 However it would be cheeper if you'll buy 20 prepaid cupons (110 SEK) or 24h-card (80 SEK).
 Otherwise one trip will coest 20 SEK.
 All scedules you can get in the station near the entry in a small book with a name of the line, in e.g. red line - roeda linjen.
 There are all scedules and short info (in swedish).
 Allways have your valid ticket suplementary fee is 600 SEK.
 One trick.
 If you have stamp on your prepaid cupon that you'll travel one zone (there are 5 zones) then you can come back one zone, or continue journey without any other stamp that hour.
 There is no additional fee for the luggage